rbisdorff/Digraph3/docSphinx/tutorial.rst

 C-compiled Python modules
 `````````````````````````

-The Digraph3 collection provides cythonized [6]_, i.e. C-compiled and optimised versions of the main python modules for tackling multiple criteria decision problems facing very large sets of decision alternatives ( > 10000 ).
+The Digraph3 collection provides cythonized [6]_, i.e. C-compiled and optimised versions of the main Digraph3 modules for tackling multiple criteria decision problems facing very large sets of decision alternatives ( > 10000 ).
 Such problems appear usually with a combinatorial organisation of the potential decision alternatives, as is frequently the case in bioinformatics for instance.
 If HPC facilities with nodes supporting numerous cores (> 20) and big RAM (> 50GB) are available, ranking up to several millions of alternatives (see [BIS-2016]_) becomes effectively tractable.

 Five cythonized Digraph3 modules, prefixed with the letter *c* and taking a *pyx* extension, are provided with their corresponding setup tools in the *Digraph3/cython* directory, namely